BoxplyDev/FPS_Base/README.md

 # FPS_Base
-Cartoony &amp; Physics Based First Person Template to start any single-player first person game off
+Physics Based First Person Template to start any single-player first person game off

+Made by Dani

+Will soon just expand upon it